Gary Steffes: Playing career

 Steffes played for Team USA at the 2005 IIHF World U18 Championships held in the Czech Republic.

 Following four years of NCAA college hockey play with the Miami RedHawks men's ice hockey team, Steffes turned professional with the Tulsa Oilers of the Central Hockey League.
 He was rewarded for his outstanding play during his rookie season when he was named to the 2010–11 CHL All-Rookie Team.

-Steffes was invited to the Oklahoma City Barons of the American Hockey League training camp prior to 2012–13.
-Without a contract offer from the Barons and during his third season with the Oilers, Steffes was loaned to the Lake Erie Monsters of the AHL on a professional try-out contract on January 8, 2013.
-In 16 games with the Monsters, Steffes recorded 1 goal and 2 points before he was returned to Tulsa for the remainder of the year.
+Before the 2012–13 season, Steffes received an invitation to attend the AHL's Oklahoma City Barons training camp.
+Although he was not offered a contract by the Barons, he remained in his third season with the Tulsa Oilers.
+On January 8, 2013, he was loaned to the Lake Erie Monsters on a professional try-out deal.
+During his stint with the Monsters, he played 16 games, scoring one goal and tallying two points, before being sent back to Tulsa to finish the season.

-On July 24, 2013, Steffes signed a one-year contract as a free agent to play in the ECHL with the Bakersfield Condors.
-In the 2013–14 season, Steffes spent the full season with the Condors, posting 18 goals and 35 points in 60 games.
+On July 24, 2013, Steffes joined the Bakersfield Condors of the ECHL on a one-year deal as a free agent.
+During the 2013–14 season, he played the entire year with the team, recording 18 goals and totaling 35 points across 60 games.

-In the off-season, Steffes opted to return to the CHL, in signing a one-year contract with the Allen Americans on August 15, 2014.
-Before the commencement of the season, the Americans joined the ECHL.
-He finished out his career with the Americans in 2020.
+During the off-season, Steffes chose to return to the CHL, signing a one-year deal with the Allen Americans on August 15, 2014.
+However, before the season began, the team transitioned to the ECHL.
+Steffes remained with the Americans for the rest of his career, retiring in 2020.